Kingcrusher9764/Customer_Management/Readme.md

 The repository is organized into two separate folders, each containing one of the implementations:

-- `Customer_Management (with HTML, CSS and Javascript)`: Contains the implementation using HTML, CSS, and JavaScript.
+- `Customer_management (with HTML, CSS and Javascript)`: Contains the implementation using HTML, CSS, and JavaScript.
-- `Customer_Management (with MERN stack)`: Contains the implementation using the MERN stack.
+- `Customer_management (with MERN stack)`: Contains the implementation using the MERN stack.

 ## Getting Started